Growing Organic Garlic from Seed (cloves) Posted on 29 Aug 08:01 , 1 comment

 Planting Garlic: Step 1

 Break a garlic bulb apart into individual cloves, being careful to keep the papery skins covering each clove intact.
-Then fill a quart jar with water and mix in 1 tablespoon of baking soda and 1 tablespoon of liquid seaweed.
+Then fill a quart jar with water and 1 tablespoon of liquid seaweed.
 Soak the cloves in this mixture for 2 hours prior to planting to prevent fungal disease and encourage vigorous growth.

 Planting Garlic: Step 2